haijiaolu/vol/docs/post/hebert-2015.md

 the computer.”

-“It is the time you have spent on your system that makes it so important", the man added, "and when you lost sight of why it made sense to spend time on it, when it became a game of pride, it caused more grief than relief.”
+“It is the time you have spent on your system that makes it so important”, the man added, “and when you lost sight of why it made sense to spend time on it, when it became a game of pride, it caused more grief than relief.”